fenago/nlp-fundamentals/lab_guides/Lab_1.md

 Once the data is collected, we need to clean it.
-For the process of cleaning, we make use of the different pre-processing steps that we have used in this chapter.
+For the process of cleaning, we make use of the different pre-processing steps that we have used in this lab.
 It is necessary to clean the collected data, as dirty data tends to reduce effectiveness and accuracy.
 In our case, we will remove the unnecessary URLs, words, and more from the collected tweets.